UNINETTSigma2/documentation/software/application_guides/vasp.md

 VASP is a commercial software package that requires a license for all who wants to use it.
 For a user to get access to the VASP executables installed on the Sigma2 systems they must perform the following steps:

 * The users research group must have a valid VASP licence.
-To acquire a licence, please consult the "*How can I purchase a VASP license?*" in this link: https://www.vasp.at/faqs/.
+To acquire a licence, please consult the [How can I purchase a VASP license?](https://www.vasp.at/faqs/).

 * We need to get a confirmation from a VASP representative to confirm that the user have access to the license.
 The group representative of the user needs to contact the VASP team using licensing@vasp.at and ask them to send a confirmation email to `support@metacenter.no` to confirm that the user have a valid license.
 It is very important that you communicate clearly to the VASP group that we want emails on this address.